 Who reviews my application?

-A panel of mostly local and some national experts, with the support of both Bonfils-Stanton, Hemera, and Colorado Creative Industries staff will review each application.
-Ultimately, the final decision lies with each Foundation’s board of trustees.
+A panel of mostly local and some national experts, with the support of staff representatives of the funding partners will review each application.
+Ultimately, the final decision lies with each foundation’s board of trustees.

 What criteria will be used to review my application?

 Panelists will review applications on the following criteria: